Survey on Internet use by households and individuals

 Implementation

-The field of the survey is planned during the months of June and July of the current year.
+The fieldwork for the survey is scheduled to take place between May and July of the current year.
 The questions relate to the 3, 6 or 12 months preceding the date of the survey.

 Legal framework